 The Rise of Internet-Connected Devices in Australian Homes

-In the past decade, a strong, reliable home WiFi network has gone from a ‘nice-to-have’ to an essential part of everyday life.
+In the past decade, a strong, reliable home Wi-Fi network has gone from a ‘nice-to-have’ to an essential part of everyday life.
 There is so much in modern life that depends on the internet, tasks that were previously done offline.
-From banking and shopping, to finding local tradies and communicating with friends, the ability to reliably connect to the internet has never been so central to our lives.
+From banking and shopping to finding local tradies and communicating with friends, the ability to reliably connect to the internet has never been so central to our lives.

 There are a staggering number of WiFi enabled devices in the average Australian home.
 NBNCo, the company tasked with delivering fast, reliable internet to every home in Australia, has estimated the average number of internet-connected devices in an Australian home to be 13.7.
 When talking to our customers, we find most of our customers have more than 20!
 This might sound like a lot, but once you actually consider all the various mobile phones, tablets, gaming platforms, smart TVs, laptops and desktop computers in your home, it’s probably not sounding that outrageous.

 Add to that the rise of the IoT movement (Internet of Things), and there will be more and more internet-enabled devices entering our homes, making our lives easier and more connected.
-It's estimated that by the year 2021 a typical Aussie home will have over 30 connected devices!
-Think fridges, coffee machines, light bulbs, electric blinds, smart door locks, wallet and key trackers, bike locks, irrigation controllers, temperature sensors and air-conditioners, light switches, CCTV cameras, ovens speakers, and so much more all connecting to the internet!
+It's estimated that by the year 2021, a typical Aussie home will have over 30 connected devices!
+Think fridges, coffee machines, light bulbs, electric blinds, smart door locks, wallet and key trackers, bike locks, irrigation controllers, temperature sensors and air-conditioners, light switches, CCTV cameras, ovens, speakers, and so much more all connecting to the internet!

 We’re going to need much more stable, reliable internet connections in our homes if they’re going to be able to handle the increased load of all these additional devices.
+One way to ensure this is by improving Wi-Fi coverage through the use of Wi-Fi extenders and Wi-Fi mesh systems, which can help eliminate dead zones and provide consistent signals throughout the house.
+Additionally, reducing wireless interference from other devices and neighbouring networks can enhance overall performance.

 Are Our Current Home Networks Going To Be Able To Cope?